Umuzi-org/tech-department/content/topics/java-specific/oop-basics/_index.md

 [What is Object Oriented Programming?](https://medium.com/learn-how-to-program/chapter-3-what-is-object-oriented-programming-d0a6ec0a7615)

-## Four main OOP priciples in java:
+## Four main OOP priciples in java

+OOP is really powerful.
+There's a lot worth knowing.
+Make sure that you understand these foundational concepts and everything else will come pretty easily.

 ### Abstraction == focusing on the necessary details